1974 FAMAS Awards

 The 22nd Filipino Academy of Movie Arts and Sciences Awards Night was held in 1974 at the Manila Hilton Hotel.
-This ceremony will give recognition to the movies that was made for the year 1973.
+This ceremony recognized outstanding achievements in the Filipino movies made in the year 1973.

 Nueva Vizcaya of Rosa Film won the most coveted FAMAS Award for Best Picture including the best Supporting Actor Award for Eddie Garcia.
 It was also the first time in the history of FAMAS that a Father & son and Mother & daughter won an acting award.
 Ramon Revilla for best actor and Marlon Bautista for best child actor for the film Hulihin si Tyagong Akyat and Gloria Sevilla for best actress and her daughter Nadia Veloso(Suzette Ranillo) for Best Supporting actress for the movie Gimingaw AKo.

 Awards

 Major Awards

 Winners are listed first and highlighted with boldface.